mike632t/x11-calc/README.md

 ### Known Issues

 * Keyboard shortcuts only work on Linux.
 * A 24 bit colour display is required.

-* Uses  a  simplified display on Arm based systems (except Apple) to  avoid the display refresh issues seen on the Raspberry Pi if either FKMS  or  KMS overlays are enabled.
-(Note - Do not disable KMS on the latest Raspberry Pi OS release).

 ##### HP 37E

 * Fails self test.

 ##### HP 67

 * Cannot read or write to magnetic cards.
 * Has continuous memory.

+### Raspberry Pi Specific Issues

+* The code uses a simplified display on Arm based systems (except Apple) to avoid the display refresh issues seen on the Raspberry Pi if either FKMS or KMS overlays are enabled.
+(Note- Do not disable KMS on the latest Raspberry Pi OS release).
+* The window manager on recent Raspberry Pi OS releases doesn't disable the ability  to resize or maximize a window if the maximum and  minimum  window sizes are the same.
+The application will resize the window automatically it the  user attempts to change the size but if it is maximized then the title bar will be hidden (by the window manager) until the window is unmaximized.

-#### VMS Specific Issues
+### VMS Specific Issues

-Colour palette assumes a black and white display (if your system has 24-bit colour you can modify the definition of COLOUR_DEPTH in x11-calc.h to build the simulators with support for colour display).
+* Colour palette assumes a black and white display (if your system has 24-bit colour you can modify the definition of COLOUR_DEPTH in x11-calc.h to build the simulators with support for colour display).